Add a Microsoft Dataverse database

-You can create a database and build apps by using Common Data Service as a data store.
+You can create a database and build apps by using Dataverse as a data store.
 You can either create your own custom entities or use the predefined entities.
 To create a database, you first need to either create an environment, or be assigned to an existing environment as an Environment Admin.
 In addition, you must be assigned the appropriate license.
-For information on purchasing a plan for using Common Data Service, see Pricing info.
+For information on purchasing a plan for using Dataverse, see Pricing info.

-There are various ways to create a database:
+There are various ways to add or create a database:

 - In the Microsoft Power Platform admin center